seismicrna.align package

 Parameters:

-• phred_enc (int) – ASCII offset for encoding Phred scores
+• phred_enc (int) – ASCII offset for encoding Phred scores.

-• fastq_args (list[Path]) – FASTQ files, given as iterables of paths: - fastqz: single-end - fastqy: interleaved paired-end - fastqx: mated paired-end - dmfastqz: demultiplexed single-end - dmfastqy: demultiplexed interleaved paired-end - dmfastqx: demultiplexed mated paired-end
+• fastq_args (Iterable[str | Path]) – FASTQ files, given as iterables of paths keyed by type: - fastqz: single-end - fastqy: interleaved paired-end - fastqx: mated paired-end - dmfastqz: demultiplexed single-end - dmfastqy: demultiplexed interleaved paired-end - dmfastqx: demultiplexed mated paired-end

 Yields: